 Hiring top talent is arguably the most important thing you can do to grow your organization, and it’s a leading concern of many small-business owners.
-According to a survey by human-resource service provider ADP, the hiring managers at small and midsize businesses ranked locating and hiring qualified employees as one of their top worries.
+According to a survey by The Conference Board, 60% of companies seeking primarily white-collar employees are having difficulty finding qualified workers.

 “There is a war over talent out there; it’s much harder to hire great people than it was five years ago,” says Paul McDonald, senior executive director of Robert Half International, the global staffing firm.
-An improved jobs market and a shift toward a service economy that values top employees makes attracting talent difficult for companies of all sizes, McDonald says, adding that in the fields of marketing, IT and some legal specialties, unemployment rates are below 3 percent.
+An improved job market and a shift toward a service economy that values top employees makes attracting talent difficult for companies of all sizes, McDonald says, adding that in the fields of marketing, IT and some legal specialties, unemployment rates are below 3%.

-Kim Shepherd, CEO of Decision Toolbox, a national staffing firm based in Irvine, Calif., says employee engagement is a far better investment than a tricked-out campus.
-One oft-cited McKinsey & Co. study found that, across the board, things like praise from management and leadership opportunities were at least as effective—and sometimes more effective—in motivating employees than financial compensation.
+Kim Shepherd, CEO of Decision Toolbox, a national staffing firm based in Irvine, California, says employee engagement is a far better investment than a tricked-out campus.
+A 2020 McKinsey & Co. study found that having trust in leadership and being treated fairly by employers prompted greater work effectiveness than compensation for efforts.
+Multiple factors, including recognition for work—without a financial reward—the relationship between employer and employee, and equality in the workplace promoted greater employee well-being than compensation, although not more so than financial stability and job security.
 “Hire for soft skills and build a company where people want to work,” Shepherd says.
 “People join a company, but they leave their managers.
 Be a manager who keeps employees.”

 To attract the kinds of hires that will help your company grow, take this advice:

-Company: Apptimize, a mobile A/B testing software based in Mountain View, Calif.
+Company: Apptimize, a mobile A/B testing software based in Mountain View, California

 Results: Apptimize has successfully lured engineers from Google and Pinterest.
-Nine months after launching, it counts customers from top apps in every major category.
+Nine months after launching, it counted customers from top apps in every major category.

 We are a very small company and cannot afford to pay nearly as much as the big companies in Silicon Valley.
-But we’ve poached people from Google—where a programmer makes $300,000 per year—even though we pay much less than $100,000 per year for a similar position.
+But we’ve poached people from Google—where a programmer makes about $100,000 per year—even though we’ve paid much less than $100,000 per year for a similar position.
 Some people tell us they would work for us if the salary were zero.
 I have learned how to figure out what is important to each person.

 I take my time and really get to know someone.
 I figure out what stage of life they’re in and what their interests are.
 Then it is up to me to show them what a cool company we are, how great our technology is and what it would be like for them to work at Apptimize.
-Sometimes, a month or two after I initially contacted them, I’m able to show them an update, which will be really amazing, especially compared with what progress their current employer was able to make in that short period.
+Sometimes, a month or two after I initially contacted them, I’m able to show them an update.

 Because I truly get to know them, I’m also able to identify their strengths and show how those will allow them to excel working for us.
 I might see that they are really good at math and explain how they could use all their skills at our company.
 Or I identify what it is they don’t like at their current jobs.
 Some people don’t realize why they’re unhappy in their situation until you help them figure it out.

-Company: Spa Lamar, a day spa in Scottsdale, Ariz.
+Company: Spa Lamar, a day spa in Scottsdale, Arizona

 Tactics: Hire for the culture; empower employees.